nihalpatel99/portfolio/README.md

 7. Dubizzle Car Listings Analysis with Power BI:
    Analyzed and presented trends and findings on listings of 7 emirates based on factors.

+8. Analysis Study on Amazon Arts and Crafts Dataset Project:
+   Implemented various NLP techniques and tasks, visualized the trends and insights.
+Trained classifiers on various vectorization techniques.